Cologne Zoological Garden

 The Aktiengesellschaft Cologne Zoological Garden is the zoo of Cologne, Germany.
 Being the third oldest zoo in Germany, it features over 10,000 animals of more than 850 species on more than 20 hectares.
 The internationally renowned zoo with an attached aquarium and invertebrate exhibit is active in preservational breeding of animals that are in danger of becoming extinct.
-In addition, in-the-wild conservation efforts and research focussing on animals of Madagascar, Wallacea, and Vietnam are actively promoted and supported via cooperation with Cologne University and local projects, such as in the case of Przewalski's horses.
+In addition, in-the-wild conservation efforts and research focussing on animals of Madagascar, Wallacea, and Vietnam are actively promoted and supported via cooperation with Cologne University and local projects, such as in the case of Przewalski's horses and the Psychedelic rock gecko captive breeding project.

 History

 The zoo was founded in 1860 by a shareholding company organized by local citizens, with biologist Heinrich Bodinus appointed as the first director (who would later become a director of the Berlin Zoological Garden).
 The animal enclosures being built at the time were recognized by their ornate, detailed building designs, with the most notable being the elephant house (designed to resemble a Moorish temple), the bird house (designed to resemble a Russian cathedral), the sea lion pool, and the cattle and ox houses (designed to resemble Swiss log cabins).
 Carl Hagenbeck's enclosure design also influenced the layout of the zoo, as interpreted by naturalistic looking baboon and polar bear rockwork exhibits built around 1914.

 Initially, the zoo's financial track was a successful start, but the World Wars in Germany resulted in phases of stagnation.
 World War I and the Great Depression resulted in economic losses and development slowdown, and many animals suffered from a lack of food supply.
 Shortly after World War II the zoo had to close for two years entirely, after being heavily destroyed.

 After reopening in 1947, the zoo saw a wave of modernization and renovation of its old exhibits.
-In 1960, the existing area expanded from 11–18.8 hectares and the first education center in a European zoo three years later.
-From 1981–2012, several new exhibits considered revolutionary were constructed including a great ape tropical house (1985), Southeast Asian rainforest house (2000), open-air Asian elephant enclosure, and West African-themed hippo and crocodile house (2010), as well the development of a Friends of the Zoo Organization (Freunde des Kölner Zoos e.
+In 1960, the existing area expanded from 11 to 18.8 hectares and the first education center in a European zoo three years later.
+From 1981 to 2012, several new exhibits considered revolutionary were constructed including a great ape tropical house (1985), Southeast Asian rainforest house (2000), open-air Asian elephant enclosure, and West African-themed hippo and crocodile house (2010), as well the development of a Friends of the Zoo Organization (Freunde des Kölner Zoos e.
 V.) in 1982 and the launch of the first European Endangered Species Programme in 1985.